 Chondrosarcoma develops in the cartilage cells.
 It mostly affects adults above the age of 40 and the most common sites are the upper arm, pelvis and thigh bone.
 They make up 37% of all bone sarcoma diagnoses.

-Osteosarcoma is mostly diagnosed in teenagers and young people; however, it can also affect older adults.
+Osteosarcoma is mostly diagnosed in teenagers and young people.
+However, it can also affect older adults.
 It mostly affects the knee, thigh bone, shin bone or upper arm.
-They make up 30% of all bone sarcoma diagnoses.
+They make up about 30% of all bone sarcoma diagnoses.

-Ewing’s sarcoma makes up 14% of all bone sarcoma diagnoses.
-It most commonly affects teenagers and young adults with the pelvis, thigh bone and shin bone being the most commonly-affected areas.
-In rare cases, Ewing’s sarcoma can develop in the soft tissue around the bone, this is called soft tissue sarcoma.
+Ewing's sarcoma makes up 14% of all bone sarcoma diagnoses.
+It most commonly affects teenagers and young adults with the pelvis, thigh bone and shin bone being the most commonly affected areas.
+In rare cases, Ewing’s sarcoma can develop in the soft tissue around the bone.
+This is called soft tissue sarcoma.
 It is sometimes called extraosseous sarcoma – extra means outside, osseous means bone.
-Ewing’s sarcoma can also start in subcutaneous tissue, this means beneath the skin.
+Ewing’s sarcoma can also start in subcutaneous tissue, which means beneath the skin.

 Signs and symptoms